Not permissible to interfere with finding of acquittal unless court's view perverse: SC

 The apex court dismissed the appeal filed by the state of Rajasthan against the September 2009 judgement of the high court which had acquitted the accused while reversing the trial court order convicting him in the case.

 "The scope of interference in an appeal against acquittal is very limited.
-Unless it is found that the view taken by the court is impossible or perverse, it is not permissible to interfere with the finding of acquittal," a bench of Justices B R Gavai and P S Narasimha said in its recent judgement.
+Unless it is found that the view taken by the court is impossible or perverse, it is not permissible to interfere with the finding of acquittal," a bench of Justices BR Gavai and PS Narasimha said in its judgement.

 "The interference would be warranted only if the view taken is not possible at all," it said.